 Schoolchildren Don Gas Masks In Chemical Warfare Exercise

-It was the first such exercise in an Israeli school and part of a recent series of measures taken by the army to prepare civilians for chemical warfare.
+The exercise Tuesday was the first in an Israeli school as part of a series of measures being taken by the army to prepare civilians for chemical warfare.

 The army has become more concerned that Arab countries will wage chemical warfare against Israel since such weapons have been used in the Iran-Iraq war and Syria has acquired ground-to-ground missiles capable of delivering chemical warheads inside Israel.

 ″There is a growing threat of chemical warfare, mainly from Syria,″ Lt.
 Col. Mordechai, civil defense coordinator for Israeli schools, said during the half-hour simulation at Jerusalem Traditional Middle and High School.
 In keeping with army regulations, the officer would not be quoted by full name.

 The 370 students, ages 12 to 18, assembled in the schoolyard, each carrying a black gas mask.
 At the sound of a siren, they pulled the masks over their heads within seconds, tightened the straps and hurried to their classrooms as a loudspeaker played taped battle sounds.

 In the school yard, two boys collapsed as part of the scenario and were carried away on strtchers and bandaged.
 Teachers lighted fires in two empty oil drums, and students tried to douse the flames.
 One boy lost control of his fire extinguisher and the smoke brought tears to the eyes of dozens of military officials, reporters and photographers.